ciciswann/course-notes-assignments/Calculus2/README.md

 ## Week 5

-*MidTerm Time* D: - I won't be posting my midterm answers, but possibly a problem set I created to prepare for the midterm
+*Midterm Time* D: - I won't be posting my midterm answers, but possibly a problem set I created to prepare for the midterm

 ## Week 6